tundish/blathnaid/blathnaid/book/chapters.rst

 Any old iron
 ------------

-“We were sent out this week to pick up some scrap,” recalled Fell.
+“We were sent out last week to pick up some scrap,” recalled Fell.

-“One of the Guards at the gate held on too long to a bridle.”
+“One of the Guards at the gate hung on too long to a bridle.
+Animal not happy.”

 Ballistics
 ----------

-“Breastplate was cheap rubbish, all smashed up.
+“Their breastplates are just cheap rubbish.
+This one was all smashed up.
 Couldn’t do anything with it.

-“They found a horseshoe actually inside the fellow, so I’m told.”
+“They found a horseshoe actually inside the fellow, so I was told.”

-It cheered Jack no end to think that Morten might have made it away.
+This cheered Jack no end.
+Perhaps Morten might have made it away.

-“What happened to the horse?”
+“Last week?
+What happened to the horse?”

 “I didn't ask.”